m-lab/mlab-vis-pipeline/README.md

 ```

 Then, you will first need to fetch the credentials for that cluster:

+`gcloud container clusters get-credentials <your cluster name> --zone <your cluster zone>`

+For example:

 `gcloud container clusters get-credentials data-processing-cluster --zone us-central1-a`